Vegan Tamales Recipe (Tamales Rojos)

 Now comes the best part of homemade vegan tamales.
 We eat!

-My favorite way to serve this vegan tamales recipe is drizzled with a medium spicy salsa verde made with green chiles — you can do a mix of jalapeno and serrano, or serrano for spicier salsa or jalapeno for a milder one.
+My favorite way to serve these vegan tamales is drizzled with a medium spicy salsa verde made with green chiles – you can do a mix of jalapeno and serrano, or serrano for spicier salsa or jalapeno for a milder one.

 Storing and Reheating Information